isomerpages/pa-corp/pages/ONE COUNTDOWN 2025: Heartland Locations.md

 <p>Aljunied and Hougang residents have also come together to fold 2,025 origami
 cranes with well-wishes for 2025.
-As midnight approaches, a video featuring 2,025 wishes from residents will usher in the New Year with a dazzling fireworks display.ing from local singers to an LED drum showcase.
+As midnight approaches, a video featuring 2,025 wishes from residents will usher in the New Year with a dazzling fireworks <a href="http://display.ing" rel="noopener noreferrer nofollow" target="_blank">display.ing</a> from local singers to an LED drum showcase.
 As part of SG60 celebrations, a new song written by a local songwriter, will be launched for Aljunied GRC and Hougang SMC.&nbsp;</p>
 <p>Aljunied and Hougang residents have also come together to fold 2,025 origami
 cranes with well-wishes for 2025.
 As midnight approaches, a video featuring 2,025 wishes from residents will usher in the New Year with a dazzling